smartfile/client-python/README.rst

 This library includes two API clients.
-Each one represents one of the supported authentication methods. :code:`BasicClient` is used for HTTP Basic authentication, using an API key and password.
-OAuthClient is used for OAuth authentication, using tokens.
+Each one represents one of the supported authentication methods. :code:`BasicClient` is used for HTTP Basic authentication, using an API key and password. :code:`OAuthClient` is used for OAuth authentication, using tokens.

 Both clients provide a thin wrapper around an HTTP library, taking care of some